-7.7 All information provided by the Customer under this Clause 7 shall be in such form (including computer readable form) as the Company may reasonably specify from time to time after consultation with the Customer.
-Where the information is not provided in accordance with the Agreed Codes and in the file format set out in the Unmetered Supplies Procedure, the Company will convert the information received as soon as reasonably practicable so that the information can be used in settlement pursuant to the BSC (and the Customer shall pay upon demand the Company’s costs of so converting the information).
+7.7 All information provided by the Customer under this Clause 7 shall be in such form (including computer readable form) as the Company (or, where the Customer has made an Election, the Host DNO) may reasonably specify from time to time after consultation with the Customer.
+Where the information is not provided in accordance with the Agreed Codes and in the file format set out in the Unmetered Supplies Procedure, the Company (or, where the Customer has made an Election, the Host DNO) will convert the information received as soon as reasonably practicable so that the information can be used in settlement pursuant to the BSC (and the Customer shall pay upon demand the Company’s or, where the Customer has made an Election, the Host DNO''s costs of so converting the information).

 Amend Clause 7.9 of Section 4 of Schedule 2B as follows: